stevensouza/playground_python/README.md

 # playground_python
-Place for Python experiments
+Repo for Python experiments...

-This code contains some basic python syntax experiments as well as some experiments with moving Pandas DataFrames (tabular data) from/to different formats.
+This repo contains some basic python syntax experiments as well as some experiments with moving Pandas DataFrames (tabular data) from/to different data destinations and formats.

 Descriptions of the various directories
-* basics - Simple experiments with the basics of python like lists, for loops, functions and methods
+* **basics** - Simple experiments with the basics of python like lists, for loops, functions and methods
-* pandas - Experiments with Pandas as well as experiments with getting data from GoogleSheets, Excel files and data to/from database tables.
+* **pandas** - Experiments with Pandas as well as experiments with copying data from databases, GoogleSheets, Excel files and data to the same.
 This ability to copy source tabular data to a destination data store is implemented in 'pandas_etl.py'.
+ The implementation looks as follows: datasource->Pandas DataFrame->destination.
 This capability warrants further explanation.
-The implementation looks as follows: datasource->Pandas DataFrame->destination.

 The following diagram depicts how 'pandas_etl.py' works: ![pandas_etl.py Overview Diagram](pandas_etl_overview.png)